 If you have any thoughts about what to do when your dog dies, please comment below.
-I can’t offer advice, but please feel free to share your story – because writing can help you cope with your dog’s death.
+I can’t offer advice, but please feel free to share your story; because writing can help you cope with your dog’s death.

 “Whoever said diamonds are a girl’s best friend never owned a dog.”